The Role of Taxes in the Disconnect between Corporate Performance and Economic Growth

-We investigate the relation between the growth in corporate profits and the overall U.S. economy, focusing on the impact of the U.S. corporate tax regime on this relation.
-We document that the growth of corporate profits, on average, has outpaced the growth of the economy and this disconnect increases as the difference between the corporate income tax rate of the U.S. and the other OECD countries increases.
+We investigate the relation between corporate performance and overall economic growth in the United States.
+In particular, we focus on the impact of the U.S. corporate tax regime on this relation.
+Exploiting time-series variation and a tax shock, we document that the relatively higher corporate income tax rate and the tax treatment of foreign earnings of U.S. corporations have contributed to a disconnect between the performance of the corporate sector and the overall economy.
+Specifically, the growth of domestic (national) corporate profits, on average, has outpaced the growth of the domestic (national) economy, and this disconnect increases as the difference between the U.S. corporate income tax rate and the average tax rate of the other OECD countries increases.
 The underlying mechanism is fewer corporate profits being channeled into subsequent domestic investments when the U.S. tax rate is relatively higher, leading to lower economic growth.
 Our findings have implications for policy setters.

 Keywords: Taxes, economic growth, GDP, corporate profits, American Jobs Creation Act of 2004